gabeBactol/gabebactol.github.io/README.md

-# Gabriel Bactol
+# Resume: Gabriel Bactol

 Email: gabrielbactol109@gmail.com

 Summary of Skills
 I am a diligent worker who is willing to learn and improve my skills.
 I maintain a positive attitude and do my best to assist customers to provide a great customer service.
-My goal is gain experience as well as help people get what they need in hopes that the skills I’ve gained will help the company grow.
+My goal is gain experience as well as help people get what they need in hopes that the skills I’ve gained will help the team I'm a part of.

 I have a learned a lot about technology throughout high school.
 Most of my classes involved technology in some way, such as film, digital arts, graphic design, and especially computer science.
 I have learned a lot about Java such as creating animation, working as a team to create menus for a game, along with editing images in Adobe Photoshop and Illustrator.